airobinnet/Charlie-Recall/README.md

    - Visit the official Python website: https://www.python.org/downloads/
    - Download the latest version of Python for your operating system
    - Run the installer and follow the installation wizard
-   - Make sure to check the box that says "Add Python to PATH" during installation
+   - Make sure to check the box that says "Add Python to PATH" during installation (not on all systems present)

 2. Install Git:
    - Visit the official Git website: https://git-scm.com/downloads